Tourism in Åland: Attractions

 The museum ship Pommern in Mariehamn.

 Åland's major tourist attraction is the mild nature of its seasons compared to other parts of Scandinavia. Åland experiences more sunshine hours per year than any other place in the region - in midsummer, the sun rises at approximately 3:30am and sets at about 10:00pm.
 In addition, Åland's summers are comparatively warm and its winters comparatively mild, making it a popular holiday destination among neighbouring Swedes and Finns.

 Åland's capital, Mariehamn, has a long maritime history chronology.
 Primarily a shipping town, Mariehamn is home to a museum ship still in its original condition as a cargo carrier.
 The Åland Islands are a collection of islands in an archipelago, and the eight inhabited islands in the archipelago are home to a number of small villages, many with architectural monuments to the Åland Islands' past clearly evident in the form of ruined abbeys and castles.
-Kastelholm Castle, dating back to the 16th century, is a popular attraction bordered by two golf courses.
+Kastelholm Castle, a medieval fortress whose construction began in the 1380s, today stands as a popular attraction for visitors.

 Åland also draws a number of tourists looking to participate in outdoor activities, with diving, climbing, paddling, hiking, camping and horse riding popular with visitors.
 Hunting is also possible in Åland, and is actively encouraged by Visit Åland.